Fr\'echet Means in Infinite Dimensions: The Main Theorem

-Here, we used \cite[Lemma~5.1.7 and Proposition~7.1.5]{AmbrosioGigliSavare} for the existence of the limit.
-Finally, use dominated convergence to see that the last term vanishes as $L\to\infty$, as needed. \end{proof}

-Combining these preliminaries, we can prove a fundamental result which allows us to conclude that certain Fr\'echet mean sets and their relaxations are uniformly bounded.
+Now we can prove a fundamental result which allows us to conclude that certain Fr\'echet mean sets and their ``relaxations'' (see \cite{FrechetRelaxation}) are uniformly bounded.
 To state this, let us write

 for all $p\ge1,\mu\in\Pcal_{p-1}(X),o\in X$, and $\varepsilon\ge 0$; note that we of course have $\obj_p(\mu;0) = \obj_p(\mu)$, and also that $\obj_p(\mu;\varepsilon)$ is non-empty, by definition, for $\varepsilon>0$.
 We can also equivalently write